-2. Types of Accounts, Services, and Users
+1. Types of Accounts, Services, and Users

-How we collect, use, and disclose information depends on the type of account and the type of user.
-We currently offer the following types of accounts through the Services: Family Accounts, Teacher Accounts, Classroom-Linked Accounts, and Community Center Accounts (collectively, Consumer and Other Accounts), which are described in our Terms & Conditions.
+How we collect, use, and disclose information depends on the type of Account and the type of user.
+We currently offer the following types of Accounts through the Services: Family Accounts, Teacher Accounts, Classroom-Linked Accounts, and Community Center Accounts (collectively, Consumer and Other Accounts), which are described in our Terms & Conditions.
 Separately, AofL Schools provides School Accounts, which are only for Educational Institutions.

 Consumer and Other Accounts and School Accounts are collectively referred to as Accounts, and the provisions of this policy apply to all Accounts.
 Any difference in how the Consumer and Other Accounts and School Accounts are treated is identified below.

 A. Information Users Provide to Us.
-As more fully set forth below, we and our third-party service providers collect information that Users provide when using the Services, including when Adult Users create an Account, sign up for Services, or contact us with a question, comment, or request, and when Child Users or Adult Users use features that allow them to create user-generated content.
+As more fully set forth below, we and our third-party service providers collect information that Users provide when using the Services, including when Adult Users create an Account, sign up for Services, or contact us with a question, comment, or request.
 However, we will only use or disclose this information in accordance with this policy and applicable law.
-Please see Section 5 When We Disclose Information to Third Parties below for more information and how we limit disclosure of Child User information.
+Please see Section 4 When We Disclose Information to Third Parties below for more information and how we limit disclosure of Child User information.

 (i) Adult Users.
-Adult Users are asked to provide certain information about themselves when registering for any Account, including first and last name, email address, and telephone number (which is optional).
+Adult Users are asked to provide certain PI about themselves when registering for any Account, including first and last name, email address, and telephone number (which is optional).
 The other information provided at registration depends on the type of Account or Adult User.
 For example:

 B. Information We Collect from Users.
-We and our third-party service providers collect information directly from Users of the Services in the form of the actions they take and activities they complete when using the Services.
+We and our third-party service providers collect PI directly from Users of the Services in the form of the actions they take and activities they complete when using the Services.
 For example, from Adult Users, we may collect information about patterns of usage and order history; from Child Users, we may collect information about patterns of usage, which activities a child commences and completes, when a child starts and stops an activity, which areas of the Services the child frequents, and the number of questions answered correctly or incorrectly.

-4. How We Use Information
+3. How We Use Information